awllee/SequentialMonteCarlo.jl/README.md

 println(SequentialMonteCarlo.allEtas(smcio, p->p.x, true))
 println(SequentialMonteCarlo.allEtas(smcio, p->p.x*p.x, true))

-## Now try with 4 threads instead of 1 and time the algorithm.
-There are
+## Now try with Threads.nthreads() threads instead of 1 and time the algorithm.
-## compilation overheads the first time for the parallel parts of the SMC
+## There are compilation overheads the first time for the parallel parts of the
-## implementation.
+## SMC implementation.
 There are still a number of small allocations the second
 ## time; there is an allocation for each parallel region in the algorithm, and
 ## there are a few such regions at each step of the algorithm.
 This is due to
 ## Julia's multi-threading interface.